 Aptly named tiny tiles (by me), these little guys deserve their own shout out for being so small but making a huge impact because of the way different grout colours to help them to stand out.

 Squares are the new subway bathroom tiles.
-They look fabulous whether you mix and match colours, use an ombre colour scheme, or just one block colour like you can see in the pink square tile below.
+They look fabulous whether you mix and match colours, use an ombre colour scheme, or just one block colour like you can see in the black square tile below.

 Even if you want to stick with a classic white bathroom, there’s still a way that you can spice it up with a lick of bright paint.
 By using colour as a contrast, it means you can simply update the paint colour if you ever want to tone it down a little… You might just need a few coats 🙂

 13. Fish scale tiles